Fire Prevention Plans (FPP)

 - tThe name or job title of employees responsible for maintaining equipment to prevent or control sources of ignition or fires; and

 - the name or job title of employees responsible for the control of fuel source hazards.

 an employer must inform employees upon initial assignment to a job of the fire hazards to which they are exposed.
 An employer must also review with each employee those parts of the fire prevention plan necessary for self-protection.

 Develop a checklist of safe practices in your FPP.

-To limit the risk of fires, good housekeeping is critical.
+Good housekeeping is critical to limit the risk of fires in the workplace.
 All employees should take the following precautions:

 - Minimize the storage of combustible materials.

 - Make sure that doors, hallways, stairs, and other exit routes are kept free of obstructions.

 - Dispose of combustible waste in covered, airtight, metal containers.